Most states say that you are guilty of the crime of conspiracy to commit murder if:

 6. What if you withdraw from the conspiracy?

-“Withdrawal” is a popular legal defense strategy for the crime of conspiracy.
+“Withdrawal” is a popular defense strategy for the crime of conspiracy.
 This is because you are usually not guilty of a conspiracy charge if you:

-- withdraw from the conspiracy, and
+- withdraw from the conspiracy and

 - tell your co-conspirators that you are abandoning the plan.